Parsa-Rajabi/CIS-485/docs/project.md

 - **Reflection**: Share lessons learned, the impact of peer review, and ideas for future improvements

 ### Requirements
-- Record your video with subtitles
+- Record your video with subtitles (youtube auto-captions are acceptable if you review and correct them)
 - Each group member must speak for **at least 30 seconds**
 - Use clear, professional, and easy-to-follow slides
 - Disclose any AI use for subtitles or content in your AI-policy form